This Instant Pot Butternut Squash Soup Recipe is perfect for a chilly fall or winter evening when you’re craving a warming, savory soup.

 Of course, you can also make Butternut Squash Soup on the stove top and we’ll give instructions for that below too, if you don’t have an Instant Pot.

 The best thing about this soup is that everyone can enjoy it.
 It’s vegetarian, vegan, gluten and dairy free.
 The soup turns out creamy and delicious, without the addition of any cream.
 You might also like this homemade butternut squash ravioli.

 Do I Cook the Butternut Squash First?

 There are two ways you can make butternut squash soup.
-One is to first roast the butternut squash in the oven to cook it, then blend it with the soup.
-The other is to cook the butternut squash from raw in the soup.
+One is to first roast the butternut squash in the oven to cook it, then blend it with the soup and heat it on the stove top.
+The other is to cook the butternut squash from raw in the Instant Pot.
 This recipe uses raw butternut squash, so there’s no need to pre-cook the squash.

 Not having to pre-cook the squash cuts down on prep and cook time, and it creates less dishes (which is always a good thing, in my book).
 Using the Instant Pot allows the squash to cook quickly, while melding the flavors of the vegetables into the broth.
 It turns out full of flavor!

 If you don’t have an Instant Pot and want to roast the squash first, you can follow this guide.
 When I do it this way, I peel the butternut squash with a vegetable peeler, cut it in half (remove the seeds), place it upside down on a baking sheet with a silicon mat, then roast it for 1+ hour on 375 degrees F, until the flesh is fork tender.

 One of the most important aspects of a good butternut squash soup is the flavor that develops from sauteing the onion and carrot.